smaurice101/readthedocs/docs/source/rtms.rst

 TML/RTMS with MITRE ATT&CK integration is a truly unique and powerful technological approach, in real-time, to give organizations **faster identifications of developing threats, but also offering invaluable guidance to fortify their security processes and technologies** that aligns with a global standard like MITRE ATT&CK.

 .. note::
-   An example of this classification is here: :ref:`https://tml.readthedocs.io/en/latest/rtms.html#integrating-rtms-with-real-time-ai-using-privategpt-containers-and-mitre-att-ck-classification`
+   An example of this classification is here: :ref:`https://tml.readthedocs.io/en/latest/rtms.html#integrating-rtms-with-real-time-ai-using-privategpt-containers-and-mitre-att-ck-classification`.
+Look at the last JSON fields:

+   * - "tactic": "Initial_Access",
+   * - "technique": "Phishing"

 Summary
 ----------